Eden Hazard: 2012–13: Debut season and first trophy

-Hazard made his Champions League debut for Chelsea in the team's opening group stage game against Juventus.
-During December, he scored in back-to-back games, in a 5–1 away victory over Leeds United in the League Cup, and an 8–0 league win against Aston Villa.
+Hazard made his Champions League debut for Chelsea in the team's opening group stage game against Juventus on 19 September 2012.
+During December, he scored in back-to-back games, in a 5–1 away victory over Leeds United in the Football League Cup, and an 8–0 league win against Aston Villa.
 In January 2013, Hazard scored a goal with his left-foot from 25 yards in Chelsea's 4–0 win over Stoke City, as Chelsea inflicted the first home defeat of the season on Stoke.
 He scored again in the following game, with an impressive strike from the edge of the area in a 2–2 draw at home to Southampton.

-On 23 January, he was sent off in the Football League Cup semi-final second leg game against Swansea City for kicking a ball out from underneath a ball boy who was lying on it in order to waste time.
+On 23 January 2013, he was sent off in the League Cup semi-final second leg game against Swansea City for kicking a ball out from underneath a ball boy who was lying on it to waste time.
 Chelsea went on to lose the tie 2–0.
 Thereafter, he told Chelsea TV that he "apologised and the boy apologised" to each other.
 It was later revealed that the 17-year-old ball boy had planned before the game to deliberately waste time.
 On 9 February, he scored on his return from suspension in a 4–1 win at home against Wigan Athletic.

-On 21 February, Hazard came on as a substitute against Sparta Prague and scored an individual goal in stoppage time, to send Chelsea through to the last 16 on a 2–1 aggregate score.
-Again Hazard came off the bench to make an impact for Chelsea, scoring a goal and providing an assist to Ramires, as the Blues came back 2–0 down to salvage a 2–2 draw against Manchester United in the quarter-finals of the FA Cup on 10 March, setting up a replay at Stamford Bridge.
-On 17 March, Hazard put in a Man of the Match performance at Stamford Bridge in a 2–0 victory over West Ham United, assisting Lampard's 200th Chelsea goal, then scoring a solo goal.
+On 21 February 2013, Hazard came on as a substitute against Sparta Prague and scored an individual goal in stoppage time, to send Chelsea through to the last 16 on a 2–1 aggregate score.
+Again Hazard came off the bench to make an impact for Chelsea, scoring a goal and providing an assist to Ramires, as the team came back 2–0 down to salvage a 2–2 draw against Manchester United in the quarter-finals of the 2012–13 FA Cup on 10 March, setting up a replay.
+On 17 March, Hazard put in a man of the match performance in a 2–0 home victory over West Ham United, assisting Lampard's 200th Chelsea goal, then scoring a solo goal.
 On 11 May, at Villa Park, Hazard was the provider of Lampard's brace against Aston Villa, which enabled Lampard to break Bobby Tambling's all-time goal scoring record for Chelsea.
-However an injury picked up in the same game ruled him out of the Europa League Final.
+However an injury picked up in the same game ruled him out of the Europa League final.
 Hazard ended his debut campaign at Chelsea with 13 goals in all competitions.